nextredo/homelab/README.md

   - German
   - Has its own license ffs
     - Which mentions pro/enterprise bs
-- Tracks
-  - GPLv2
-  - Implements the "Getting Things Done" methodology from some guy called David Allen
-  - UI pretty dated
-  - Less contributors, seems to not get as much love as other projects
 - WeKan
   - Saving the best(?) until last(?)
-  -
+  - Dunno about this one
 - FocalBoard
   - GitHub page says it's unmaintained
-  - But it looks kinda freaking nice
+  - But it looks kinda nice
-  - I think it's been made part of "mattermost" - a SW development toolkit thang
+  - I think it's been made part of "mattermost" - a SW development toolkit thang (looks exactly like Slack)
+  - Needs a HTTPS:// wrapper
+  - Not sure how the other apps do https without an IP, could be useful to steal and apply to my next cloud
+- KanBoard
+  - Has docker despite what awesome-selfhosted says
+  - Simplistic, probably means no bs, stable
+  - Application has reached "maintenance mode"
+  - May be a little toooo simplistic
+  - Can use extensions like Greenwing to make it pretty

 #### Requirements
 - Is FLOSS
-- Is maintained
+- Is maintained or feature-complete, stable, maintenance mode (like Kanboard)
 - Is relatively simple, robust
 - Has a lot of stars on GitHub
   - Makes it less likely to be suddenly unmaintained